Magnetic helicity fluxes from triple correlators: Evaluation of the flux due to the triple correlator

 The two terms $I^\text{triple}_1$ and $I^\text{triple}_2$ contain triple correlators involving the random velocity, magnetic, and vector potential fields.
 These are evaluated in appendix \ref{appendix: triple correlator evaluation} by the following steps: \begin{enumerate} \item We write the evolution equations for the triple correlators by taking their time derivatives.
 These contain fourth-order correlators along with triple correlators involving the pressure or the scalar potential.

-\item We assume that the fourth-order correlators can be written in terms of second-order correlators (which would be the case if the turbulent fields were all Gaussian) plus a damping term with some characteristic timescale $\tau$.
+\item We assume that the fourth-order correlators can be written in terms of second-order correlators (which would be the case if the turbulent fields were all Gaussian) plus a damping term with some characteristic timescale $\tau$, that models the irreducible fourth order cumulant.
+The 4th-order correlator also involves the product of third and first order correlators, but this vanishes as fluctuations have zero mean.
 This is similar to the Eddy Damped Quasi-Normal (EDQN) closure \citep{Lesieur08}.
 We further assume that this damping timescale is much smaller than the slower evolution timescales of various averaged quantities we are interested in, so that we can drop the time derivatives in the evolution equations for the triple correlators. \item Contributions to the triple correlation flux involving the EMF and the mean magnetic field are neglected.
 These terms are negligible in the initial stages of dynamo action, when an appreciable large-scale field has not yet developed.
 Terms involving $\eta$ or $\nu$ are neglected since the magnetic and fluid Reynolds numbers are high in most astrophysical systems. \item At this stage, one has an expression for the triple correlators in terms of the double correlators of various fields (except for non-local terms that involve $p$ or $\varphi$).
 To simplify these double correlators, we use the expressions in appendix \ref{appendix: RobertsSoward expressions}, which are from \citet{robertsSoward}.
 These correspond to assuming incompressibility and weak inhomogeneity.
 The resulting double-correlators are listed in appendix \ref{appendix: double correlators real-space expressions}.
 They match those derived using an alternative method proposed by \citet{ZeldovichFieldSplit}. \end{enumerate}

-Substituting the final expressions for $I^\text{triple}_1$ from \Eq{eq: I1 final} and $I^\text{triple}_2$ from \Eq{eq: I2 final} into \Eq{eq: helicity evolution}, we obtain